 I quietly set my swim bag down on an empty chair, and surveyed the pool deck.

 A pair of blue fins flopped out onto the wet concrete.
 Jerry, a seventy year old gentleman picked them up for me.
-A clique of elite swimmers in their late twenties stood at the edge of the pool, throwing their arms up, down stretching broad shoulders and lean muscled arms.
+A clique of elite swimmers stood at the edge of the pool, throwing their arms up and down while stretching gorilla- like shoulders.

 I was last to take off my shirt and jeans.
 My once triathlete’s physique was now an embarrassment to me.
 Love handles spilled over the top of my swimsuit.

 My back, shoulders and limbs bore the scars of a hundred of skin cancer removals.

 Worse, my mental state was not what it once was.
 Moments like this made me anxious.